nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 :::

-One thing these plots show us is that we don’t have enough samples to test the effects of all our experimental variables (age, sex, tissue, and hardy scale) and their interactions on gene expression.
+One thing these plots show us is that we do not have enough samples to test the effects of all our experimental variables (age, sex, tissue, and hardy scale) and their interactions on gene expression.
 We can, however, focus on one or two variables or groups at a time.

 ### `geom_point()`

-Earlier, we imported the file “data/GTEx_Heart_20-29_vs_50-59.tsv”)” and saved it as “results”.
+Earlier, we imported the file “data/GTEx_Heart_20-29_vs_50-59.tsv” and saved it as “results”.
 This file contains the results of a differential gene expression analysis comparing heart tissue from 20-29 to heart tissue from 50-59 year olds.
 This is a one-way design investigating only